Using Mental Models to Understand the Joe Paterno and Penn State Scandal

 Horns and Halo Effect: The fact that Jerry Sandusky had worked with Joe Paterno for so long, and had such a successful career in the college football world, meant that the “halo” of his job performance overshadowed the evidence of his alleged misdeeds.

-Hyperbolic Discounting: The mental model of hyperbolic discounting is that people have a much stronger preference from more immediate payoffs than future payoffs.
+Hyperbolic Discounting: The mental model of hyperbolic discounting is that people have a much stronger preference for more immediate payoffs than future payoffs.
 By “dealing with” the allegations and then moving on, rather than solving them, the Penn State employees felt as if the issue had been resolved, not realizing that the long-term damage of non-disclosure was catastrophic to the people involved, the university, the football program, and the legacy of Joe Paterno.

 Framing Effect: The shower rape incident was said to have been witnessed by a graduate assistant who then reported it to Joe Paterno.
 Had, instead, a powerful executive seen the attack, stormed in Paterno’s office, demanded that the police be called, and framed the situation with the urgency it deserved, none of this would have happened.
 How the events were framed influenced subsequent cognition because the men involved apparently weren’t using mental model checklists.